 Also, never repair tires that are worn below 1.6mm in tread depth.
 Your best bet is to make sure your spare tire is always on hand.
 Check it regularly for proper air pressure and be sure that it’s in good shape.
 Also remember to check the spare tire’s sidewall for correct inflation pressure, speed, and mileage limitations.

-This method ensures a more even and uniform tread wear pattern for all four tires.
-The only exception to this would be when using “directional” tread design tires.
-These tires should remain on the same side of the vehicle and be rotated straight forward and straight back.
+This method ensures a more even and uniform tread wear pattern for all four tyres.
+The only exception to this would be when using “directional” tread design tyres.
+These tyres should remain on the same side of the vehicle and be rotated straight forward and straight back.

-If you have a four-wheel drive vehicle, we recommend crossing both pairs of tires to their new axle positions.
+If you have a four-wheel drive vehicle, we recommend crossing both pairs of tyres to their new axle positions.

 Check your vehicle’s owner’s manual for the manufacturer’s rotation recommendations.
 The first rotation is the most important.
-When tires are rotated, inflation pressures must also be adjusted to the vehicle manufacturer’s recommendations.
+When tyres are rotated, inflation pressures must also be adjusted to the vehicle manufacturer’s recommendations.

 However, any tire wear concern should always be presented to your local authorised Goodyear retailer for further evaluation.

 Many of our authorised retailers offer specific mileage warranties on several lines of tires sold as replacement, including some that are used as original equipment.
 These mileage warranties are administered based on the retail outlet's verification of proper tire maintenance performed.